vilst3r/auto-dev-setup/README.md

 # Todo
 - Refactor complicated logic into helper functions
+- Make API call to GitHub to add SSH Key for local machine
 - Consolidate the powerline configurations with the fonts and styling applied
 - Configure styling of vim gruvbox theme into setup
 - Configure iterm2 profile somehow...